alex-b1729/autogram-this/README.md

 ### Find a *reflexicon*
 A *reflexicon* is a self-enumerating list of words.
+Simply calling the script without passing the `prefix` argument or assigning a `suffix` will cause it to search for a list of cardinal number names and letters.
+The script starts iterating from a sentence in the form `, one {random.choice(string.ascii_lowercase)}`.
 Finding these can take a while!
-The script starts iterating from a sentence in the form `, one {random.choice(string.ascii_lowercase)}`.
 ```commandline
 python3 -m autogramthis --make-singular --no-and
 ```